Crawl Space Encapsulation Charlotte Services

 Perhaps you’ve already used or have considered using Noosa’s crawl space vapor barrier service.
 This service involves having a plastic covering placed over your crawl space floor to block any of the moisture that’s evaporating out of the soil from becoming absorbed into the flooring, framing, or other wooden portions of your home’s crawl space.
 In some cases, this service will provide all that you need to protect your home.

-For maximum protection, though, we recommend crawl space encapsulation services.
+For maximum protection, however, we recommend crawl space encapsulation services in Charlotte NC.

 With our crawl space encapsulation services, our dedicated technician team goes right to the root of the problem to provide a long-term solution.
 Components of this service include: